frankzhang210/vuejs_bulma/README.md

 The MCP (Model Context Protocol) server in the `mcp_server` folder acts as a bridge between the Vue.js frontend and the OpenWeatherMap API, handling API calls and returning formatted data, strictly adhering to the MCP protocol.
 Please follow the README.md in the `mcp_server` folder to start the MCP server before starting the frontend.

+Add the necessary Docker configuration to containerize the front-end project, including Dockerfile setup and image building.

 ## Technical Stack